-Section 10.854(1)(e)1, Rules of the Auditor General, requires the name or official title of the entity.
-The official title of the entity is Bellalago Charter Academy, which is a division of The Foundation for Osceola Education, Inc. ("Charterholder"), which is a component unit of the School District of Osceola County.
+Section 10.854(1)(e)1, Rules of the Auditor General, requires the name or official title of the entity and the school code assigned by the Florida Department of Education be disclosed in this management letter.
+The official title and the school code assigned by the Florida Department of Education of the entity is Bellalago Charter Academy 0932, which is a division of The Foundation for Osceola Education, Inc., which is a component unit of the School District of Osceola County.

-Financial Condition
+Financial Condition and Management

-Section 10.854(1)(e)2 and 10.855(11), Rules of the Auditor General, require that we report the results of our determination as to whether or not the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific conditions met.
-In connection with the audit, we determined that the School did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
+Section 10.854(1)(e)2. and 10.855(11), Rules of the Auditor General, require us to apply appropriate procedures and communicate whether or not the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific conditions met.
+In connection with our audit, we determined that the School did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

-Pursuant to Sections 10.854(1)(e)6.a and 10.855(12), Rules of the Auditor General, require that we apply financial condition assessment procedures for the School.
+Pursuant to Sections 10.854(1)(e)6.a and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for the School.
 It is management's responsibility to monitor the School's financial condition, and our financial condition assessment was based in part on representations made by management and the review of the financial information provided by same.